 - Donnell-Kay Foundation and others have created the COVID-19 Education Innovation Fund, which will support innovative learning opportunities across Colorado in response to the dramatic impact of COVID-19 on schools and overall disruption of daily learning and school operations.
-Deadline is rolling.

 - The Colorado Producer and Food System COVID-19 Rapid Response Fund will provide flexible resources to producers and entities working to support the needs of small- and mid-sized producers (with 2019 gross cash farm sales between $1,000 and $1 million) who have experienced demonstrated costs, losses or need to pivot their business model as a result of COVID-19.
-Deadline is June 18.

 - The 1st Southwest Community Fund: COVID-19 Rapid Response and Recovery Loan Fund aims to protect jobs and invest in communities with populations of under 50,000 in the short, medium, and long term by providing affordable loans to rural Colorado businesses and nonprofit organizations affected by the COVID-19 crisis.
 Deadline is not specified.